provenexpert/wordpress-plugin/readme.txt

 #### Requirements

-You need a [ProvenExpert](https://www.provenexpert.com) account to use the widgets this plugin provides
+You need a [ProvenExpert](https://www.provenexpert.com) account to use the widgets this plugin provides.

 #### Features

-Use ProvenExpert widgets in Block Editor, as classic widgets or via shortcode
+Use ProvenExpert widgets in Block Editor, as classic widgets or via shortcode.

 The development repository is on [GitHub](https://github.com/provenexpert/wordpress-plugin).